 Another fun activity in Georgetown is to take a ride on the Georgetown Loop Railroad, with one particularly breathtaking spot perched 93 feet above Clear Creek.
 Learn about the mining history on this fun ride and if you want, you can even explore an old silver mine — with a guide and hard hat, of course.

-The Historic Hamill House Museum: This is arguably the main attraction in Georgetown’s historic district.
+The Historic Hamill House Museum: This restored "Country Gothic" house is arguably the main attraction in Georgetown’s historic district.
 It’s elegant and perfectly preserved, down to the decoration and furniture and even landscaping techniques.
 On the walls, you can find the original wallpaper and throughout the building, original furniture.
 It's one of a kind.
+While there, see an exhibit about the pioneers who helped build this community.
+This historic organization that owns this house holds other special events throughout the year, too, including a paranormal ghost tour around Halloween time and Christmas programming.

 The Hotel De Paris: If you decide to stop and stay the night while on your road trip, this is where to book your overnight.
 This hotel dates back to the late 1800s and not just beautiful; it also has a sweet story.
 Back in the day, the residents of Georgetown banded together to help a miner start the hotel after he was injured from saving his friend in a mine blast.
 It has remained a staple of Georgetown — and its community spirit — ever since.